moritzploss/ex-patterns/README.md

 #### The [`when`](https://github.com/moritzploss/ex-patterns/#the-when-function-1) Function

-A switch statement based on pattern matching.
+A switch statement based on pattern matching, similar to Elixir's [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case) control flow structure.
 It accepts any number of match clauses in the format `(pattern, callback)` that are matched against a value.

 ```javascript